Drumber/RemoteLightServer/README.md

 First you need to disable the onboard audio.
 Create a file `sudo nano /etc/modprobe.d/snd-blacklist.conf` and add this line `blacklist snd_bcm2835`.
-Then open the configuration file `sudo nano /boot/config.txt` and comment following line out with a *#*:
+Then open the configuration file `sudo nano /boot/config.txt` and comment following line out:
 ```
 # Enable audio (loads snd_bcm2835)
 dtparam=audio=on